 His second career has been in academia.
 A professor of political science (by courtesy) at Stanford, he is also a senior fellow at Stanford's Freeman-Spogli Institute for International Studies.
 In 1990–91, he taught at Harvard, where he remains affiliated with the Olin Institute for Strategic Studies.
 He was a professorial lecturer at Johns Hopkins (School of Advanced International Studies) in 1982–84.
 He has also taught at the University of Munich and the Salzburg Seminar.

 His scholarly work has appeared in Foreign Affairs, National Interest, International Security, and Foreign Policy.
-He is the author of The Limited Partnership: Europe, the United States and the Burdens of Alliance and The Future of International Politics: The Great Powers (1998) and coauthor of Eroding Empire: Western Relations with Eastern Europe.
-His most recent book is Über-Power: The Imperial Temptation in America (W.W.
-Norton).
-In 2013, Norton will publish At the Cassandra Crossing: The False Prophecies of American Decline.
+He is the author of The Myth of America's Decline: Politics, Economics, and a Half Century of False Prophecies (Liveright, 2013), Über-Power: The Imperial Temptation in America (W.W.
+Norton, 2006), The Limited Partnership: Europe, the United States and the Burdens of Alliance (Ballinger Pub Co, 1997) and coauthor of Eroding Empire: Western Relations with Eastern Europe (Brookings Institution Press, 1987).

 Joffe serves on the boards of the American Academy, Berlin; Aspen Institute, Berlin; Leo Baeck Institute, New York; and Ben Gurion University, Israel.
 He is chairman of the Abraham Geiger College, Berlin.

 In 2005, he founded the American Interest (Washington, DC) with Zibigniew Brzezinski, Eliot Cohen, and Francis Fukuyama.
 He is also a board member at International Security, Harvard University, and Internationale Politik, Berlin.